sagar-sehrawat/VulnHub-Machine-Solutions/Drifting Blue -- 5/README.md

 ## Step 5: Steganography

 During site enumeration, I found some pictures, one of which looked odd.
 I downloaded it and checked it for hidden data using steganography techniques.
-Luckily, I found the SSH password hidden in the image.
+Luckily, I found the SSH password with Exiftool.

 ![Steganography Results](https://github.com/sagar-sehrawat/VulnHub-Machine-Solutions/blob/main/Drifting%20Blue%20--%205/img/img6.png)